DmytroGio/Vision-Compass/devlog.md

 - Limit the scrollbar for Tasks to the bottom window - it goes down.
 Fix task list container height to prevent cutoff at bottom of window [done]
 - The edit and delete buttons only appear when hovering over a task [done]

-- Redesign confirmation and editing windows to make them simpler and more concise
+- Redesign confirmation and editing windows to make them simpler and more concise  [done]

 ## 2025-08-21
 - Does not highlight the necessary Subgoal on the LCM [done]